-He is currently visiting Eminent Scholar at the music department of Florida Atlantic University [2011-2013].
+He was visiting Eminent Scholar at the music department of Florida Atlantic University [2011-2013].

-2012 included commissions for Chanticleer, "Amhrán na Gaoithe" [Song of the Wind], premiered in September.
+2012 included commissions for Chanticleer, "Amhrán na Gaoithe" [Song of the Wind].
 It also saw the release of the Anúna album Illumination which includes the first recording of his choral work "Dormi Jesu" commissioned by Kultursamverkan Svenska kyrkan (the Church of Sweden) in 2009.
-2013 will see the premiere of a choral triptych for Florida Atlantic University, "Flowers, Sunshine and Shadows", and the release of his "Celtic Mass" by The Taylor Festival Choir, conductor Robert Taylor.
-This year will also see the first recording of the revised score for his cantata "Gawain and the Green Knight" (1991) for soloists, equal voice choir, piano and percussion.
-He will also begin work on a large-scale new project with Anúna which will feature collaborations with a wide span of musicians and writers.
+Michael's choral triptych for Florida Atlantic University, "Flowers, Sunshine and Shadows" was premiered in Spring of 2013 and the release of his "Celtic Mass" by The Taylor Festival Choir, conductor Robert Taylor is scheduled for later this year.

 Also an enthusiastic film-maker, his feature "Invocations of Ireland" has been released on DVD in Australia [DV1] and Japan [Columbia], and was broadcast across Australia and New Zealand in 2010 on the Ovation Channel.
 He currently lives in Dublin with his family where his interests include sea swimming.